VeloPayments/velo-interview-project-1-candidate/README.md

 ## Testing
 There are several ideas for test classes you may wish to write in the "src/test/java" folder.
 Please fill these out as needed, and add any others you may need.
-If you run out of time for the exercise, feel free to add TODO marker comments for extra test cases you'd like to cover
+Remember the timescales mentioned above - if you run out of time, feel free to add TODO comments for any extra test cases you'd like to cover.

 ## Sample Curl commands